swccgpc/swccg-card-json/README.md

 # Who Uses This?
 This database is currently used by Scomp Link Access (https://scomp.starwarsccg.org/)

-If you'd like to use this for your personal projects, please let us know!
+If you use this for your personal projects, please let us know so we can link ot your project!

 # What data is in here?